kapari/blog/src/data/pages/dance/classes.md

 For dancers who

-- A newer and want a framework to help you make sense of what they're learning in other style-specific classes
+- Are newer and want a framework to help you make sense of what they're learning in other style-specific classes
 - Are more experienced and want to try their hand at the other role
 - Want to clarify and refine the communication with their partner
 - Are dance nerds? :)